-Prerequisite(s): NURS 3301; NURS 3201; NURS 3110 (or concurrent).
+Prerequisite(s) or Concurrent Corequisite(s): NURS 3301; NURS 3201; NURS 3110.
+Absolute Corequisite(s): NURS 3401L.

 NURS 3401L - Health Illness Transitions I Practicum (0-6-2)

 This course focuses on the clinical application of concepts learned in NURS 3401 and previous courses.
 Students will have the opportunity to continue to develop assessment and nursing therapeutic skills in meeting holistic needs of the individual client with acute health-illness transitions.